pacifics/PassDao/README.md

  - Recieve contractor tokens: sending ethers to a contractor gives to DAO voters the right to recieve contractor tokens in proportion of their Dao shares.
 This will allow contractors to reward the Community.
 For the PM contractor, this function gives to DAO holders reputation tokens.

 - Transfer tokens: shares and contractor tokens are valuable and can be transfered.

+## Solidity files

+- DAO.sol:
+Standard smart contract for a Decentralized Autonomous Organization (DAO) to automate organizational governance and decision-making.

+- Token.sol:
+Basic, standardized Token contract.
+Defines the functions to check token balances, send tokens, send tokens on behalf of a 3rd party and the corresponding approval process.

+- TokenManager.sol:
+Token Manager contract is used by the DAO for the management of tokens.
+The tokens can be created by a crowdfunding or by a private funding.